mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 I sat upright and glanced at the older man in the next seat, sleeping with his leg on the seat across.
 He looked as sound as a rock.
 I turned to the outside, facing a screen through which an earthen-smelling air was flowing from a dark, infrared landscape.
 I could make out some short trees and dugout homes amongst the semi-arid hills ambling in the distance, but there were no rolling fields of grain or lush orchards as there were in Heiko.
 How could Melna feel so comfortable in such a different place?

 The train slowed to a stop and opened its doors, but again only a few people boarded.
-The cake had not sustained me, and I began to crave for a real meal. _Perhaps I ought to treat myself to something nice in the capital before I get banished...
+The cake had not sustained me, and I began to crave a real meal. _Perhaps I ought to treat myself to something nice in the capital...
 No...
 I don't have time for that._

 I looked over at the bag by my side and saw a corner of the paper message peeking out.
 Could such a small thing really change so much?
 My fingers paused on its edges, hesitating, remembering that Thimlu gave me this message under the confidence that I would not read it. _But I am an observer, the same as them.
 I should know the same as them._ The letter was marred with creases from all my roaming about, but luckily the fibers and the ink held strong.
-I saw the dots and the circle I had seen before, but now I could make out the sentences.
+I saw the dots and the circle I had seen before, but now I could make out the writing.

 ```
 Obscura Observation